Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities: Introduction and overview

 \subsection{Motivations and rationale}

 There are many reasons to consider the $s-$concave classes ${\cal P}_s $ with $s \ne 0$, and especially those with $s<0$.
 In particular, these classes contain the log-concave densities corresponding to $s=0$, while retaining the desirable feature of being unimodal (or quasi-concave), and allowing many densities with tails heavier than the exponential tails characteristic of the log-concave class.
 In particular the classes ${\cal P}_{1,s} $ with $s \le -1/2$ contain all the $t_{\nu}-$ densities with degrees of freedom $\nu \ge 1$.
 Thus choice of an $s-$concave class ${\cal P}_s$ may be viewed as a choice of how far to go in including heavy tailed densities.
 For example, choosing $s=1/2$ yields a class which includes all the $t_{\nu}-$densities with $\nu \ge 1$ (and all the classes ${\cal P}_s$ with $s>-1/2$ since the classes are nested), but not the $t_{\nu}-$densities for any $\nu \in (0,1)$.
 Once a class ${\cal P}_s$ is fixed, it is known that the MLE over ${\cal P}_s$ exists (for sufficiently large sample size $n$) without any choice of tuning parameters, and, as will be reviewed in Theorem~\ref{thm:ConsistencySummary-all}, below, is consistent in several senses.
-Thus the choice of $s$ plays a considerably different role than the choice of tuning parameters (such a bandwidths) in classical nonparametric estimation of densities under smoothness conditions, since no single, fixed tuning parameter choice gives a consistent estimator.
-See \cite{MR0404559} and \cite{MR1375234} for further examples and motivations.
+The choice of $s$ plays a role somewhat analogous to some index of smoothness, $\alpha$ say, in more classical nonparametric estimation based on smoothness assumptions: smaller values of $s$ yield larger classes of densities, much as smaller values of a smoothness index $\alpha$ yield larger classes of densities.
+But for the shape constrained families ${\cal P}_s$, no bandwidth or other tuning parameter is needed to define the estimator, whereas such tuning parameters are typically needed for estimation in classes defined by smoothness conditions.
+For further examples and motivations for the classes ${\cal P}_s$, see \cite{MR0404559} and \cite{MR1375234}.
 Heavy tailed data are quite common in many application areas including data arising from financial instruments (such as stock returns, commodity returns, and currency exchange rates), and measurements that arise from data networks (such as sizes of files being transmitted, file transmission rates, and durations of file transmissions) often empirically exhibit heavy tails.
 Yet another setting where heavy-tailed data arise is in the purchasing of reinsurance: small insurance companies may themselves buy insurance from a larger company to cover possible extreme losses.
 Assuming such losses to be heavy-tailed is natural since they are by definition extreme.
 Two references (of many) providing discussion of these examples and of inference in heavy-tailed settings are \cite{MR1652283} and \cite{MR2271424}.